Suhenphaa

-Suhenphaa was the king of Ahom kingdom from 1488 CE to 1493 CE.
+Suhenphaa was the king of the Ahom kingdom from 1488 to 1493.
 His reign was characterized by the expansion of Ahom kingdom which resulted in conflicts with the Nagas and with the Kachari kingdom.
 He was successful in the military actions against the Nagas, while in case of Kacharis, he suffered defeat and had to sue for peace with the Kacharis.
 He was assassinated by one Ahom of Tairungban clan.

 Ancestry and accession

 Suhenphaa was the son of Ahom king Susenphaa.
 Susenphaa ruled for a long period of 49 years, during which the kingdom witnessed peace and prosperity.
-When Susenphaa died in 1488 CE, Suhenphaa succeeded him as the king of Ahom kingdom.
+When Susenphaa died in 1488, Suhenphaa succeeded him as the king of Ahom kingdom.

 Reign

 Conflicts with Nagas

 The Tangsu Nagas, who were defeated during the reign of Suhenphaa’s father Susenphaa, again raised their banner against the royal authority.
 They began to raids villages in the plains of Brahmaputra and took common Assamese people as prisoner.
 To counter this acts of atrocities by Tangsu Nagas, Suhenphaa dispatched Taokangbanrek Borgohain with a contingent of Ahom soldiers.
 The Tangsu Nagas attacked the Ahom forces and completely destroyed it.
 The commander of the army, Taokangbanrek Borgohain was captured and later beheaded by the Nagas.
 His head was taken by the Tangsu Nagas to their native villages as prize of battle.
 Suhenphaa immediately ordered fresh recruitment of soldiers and after gathering a huge army, he dispatched the newly appointed Nangraang Borgohain against the Tangsu Nagas.
 After fierce battle, Nangraang Borgohain scored complete victory against the Tangsu Nagas, and they were forced to submit to the Ahoms.
 The Tangsu Nagas also agreed to pay an annual tribute to the Ahom king.
 Nangraang Borgohain brought several Naga prisoners as a symbol of his victory and after obtaining permission from Suhenphaa, settled them in different parts of the Ahom kingdom.